openhab/openhab-google-assistant/README.md

 * `Number / String { ga="thermostatMode" }` as part of Thermostat group
 * `String { ga="Camera" [ protocols="hls,dash" ] }`

-_\* All Rollershutter devices can also be used with a Switch item with the limitation of only supporting open and close states._
+_\* All Rollershutter devices can also be used with a Switch or Contact item with the limitation of only supporting open and close states._

 Item labels are not mandatory in openHAB, but for the Google Assistant Action they are absolutely necessary!